freeCodeCamp/guide/pages/docs/certificates-guide/use-conditional-logic-with-if-statements/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Use Conditional Logic with If Statements"
+title: "Use Conditional Logic with If Statements"
+parent: "certificates-guide"
 ---

 We can use `if` statements in JavaScript to execute code only if the specified condition is met.